-- 1. Investor relation fees decreased due to curtailing of expenses in current economic environment. - 2.
-Professional fees decreased due to curtailing of legal expenses on project evaluations. - 3.
-Project evaluation expenditures relate to expenses and costs the Company incurred for various business and strategic opportunities.
-In the prior comparative period an opportunity was being evaluated.
-Current period expenses is negative as there were no expenditures this quarter and there was a reversal of costs accrued from the prior quarter as actual costs came in lower than accrued amounts. - 4.
-Salaries and consulting fees have decreased in the current period due to curtailing of expenses in current economic environment. - 5.
-Travel and conference expenses have decreased as spending has been curtailed due to current market conditions. - 6.
-Project operator fees received from Roughrider from operating the Genesis property. - 7.
-Interest income decreased as the Company's cash balance was lower throughout the current period as compared to last year. - 8.
+- Project evaluation expenditures relate to expenses and costs the Company incurred in relation to the review of various corporate or project opportunities, thus activity levels differ between periods. - 5.
+Salaries and consulting fees have decreased due to more time being spent on the Company's projects, which are capitalized to the project costs. - 6.
+Travel and conference expenses have decreased as spending has been curtailed due to current market conditions. - 7.
+Project operator fees are received from Roughrider for operating the Genesis Property. - 8.
+Interest income decreased as the Company's cash balance was lower throughout the current nine month period as compared to the prior year's comparative period. - 9.
 Amortization of flow-through premium liability relates to the requirement under IFRS to isolate the premium on flow-through shares issued.
 This is amortized over the period the flow-through funds are spent.
-In the prior year, no flow-through funds were raised.
+In the prior year comparative, no flow-through funds were raised or spent in the nine month period.